What is Altinkum in Turkey like?

 The best airport to use is Bodrum of which the transfer time is roughly an hour.

-MAVISHER is just a few minutes drive from Altinkum.
-Mavisher offers a lovely traditional looking seafront with small beach area, which enjoys some small bars and lovely restaurants during the summer months.
+Is just a few minutes’ drive from Altinkum.
+Mavisehir offers a lovely traditional looking seafront with small beach area, which enjoys some small bars and lovely restaurants during the summer months.
 The sea here is extremely blue, hence its name Mavi (Blue) which is the open sea between Turkey and its Greek neighbours.
 There is a great night market were you can spend a nice relaxing evening shopping followed by gozleme on the sea shore watching the sunset.

 Purchasing property in Altinkum, Didim, offers investors excellent value for money, a laid back friendly town with a great variety of facilities where there really is something to suit everyone, whatever the taste or budget.